zufchan/AITUHackday-Parser-Email2Hive/README.md

 kill [PID]
 ```

-## Send logs
-Use this script for testing the perfomance of the parse bot

 ## Bot
 Telegram bot for notifications on the alerts, you can filter the alerts by the severity.